oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 * basic properties of workflow like name and label
 * steps and transitions
 * attributes involved in workflow
-* entities that are related to workflow
+* entity that is related to workflow

 Structure of configuration is declared in class Oro\Bundle\WorkflowBundle\Configuration\WorkflowConfiguration.